$0 Nigeria → Canada Express Entry Guide — Quick-Start Checklist

 Most Nigerians applying from Nigeria are eligible for the FSWP.
 To qualify, you need:

 You also need to meet the 67-point selection factor minimum for FSWP before you can enter the pool.
-Points are awarded for education, language, work experience, age, a valid job offer, and adaptability factors.
-Meeting 67 points is the floor — the actual CRS score you need to receive an Invitation to Apply (ITA) is considerably higher, typically in the 480 to 520 range for general pool draws in 2026.
+FSWP points are awarded for education, language, work experience, age, a valid job offer, and adaptability factors; this is separate from the CRS ranking score.
+Meeting 67 points is the floor — the CRS score needed for an Invitation to Apply (ITA) depends on the draw type and date, so check recent IRCC draw results rather than relying on a fixed 2026 range.

 The Nigeria-Specific Preparation Timeline